The definition of Spare Parts Classification can fluctuate depending on the vision and/or focus assumed at any given moment.

 - Part Type

-At IDCON INC we have a definition of part classification as follow:
+At IDCON INC we have a definition of spare parts classification as follow:

-Looking at it in this perspective, we have classified spare parts as follow:
+Looking at it from this perspective, we have classified spare parts as follow:

 - Critical – We can’t live (or sleep) without it.